LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/Dialogflow.md

     "sessionId": "424a204941d6849819ab4b8a6389K8390791"
 }
 ```
-Figure 4.2 DialogFlow Response JSON with action
+Figure 4.2 Dialogflow Response JSON with action

 ### Send Rich Content (Structured content)

 Structured content/Rich Content is supported by the core LivePerson platform.
 Documentation for the feature can be found [here](getting-started-with-rich-messaging-introduction.html).
 To send structured content via Dialogflow, use the Dialogflow option to send a *custom payload* via the intent, containing valid structured content, along with metadata required for the structured content (as seen in Figure 4.2).
-Always validate your structured content using [this tool](https://livepersoninc.github.io/json-pollock/editor/) before entering into the DialogFlow console.
+Always validate your structured content using [this tool](https://livepersoninc.github.io/json-pollock/editor/) before entering into the Dialogflow console.

 <img style="width:600px" src="img/dialogflow/image_10.png">